The Boxtrolls: Plot

-In the summer of 1897, in the hilltop town of Cheesebridge in the European country of Norvenia, rumors abound that Boxtrolls, subterranean trolls who wear cardboard boxes, have kidnapped and killed a baby.
-Pest exterminator Archibald Snatcher strikes a deal with the city's leader Lord Portley-Rind to exterminate every Boxtroll in exchange for membership in the city's cheese-loving council called the White Hats, despite the fact that he himself is severely allergic to cheese.
+In 1897, on a hilltop city of Cheesebridge in the European country of Norvenia, rumors spread that Boxtrolls, subterranean trolls who wear cardboard boxes, have kidnapped and killed a baby.
+When the city's pest exterminator, Archibald Snatcher, tells the city's mayor, Lord Charles Portley-Rind, they strike a deal to allow Snatcher membership in the city's cheese-loving council, the White Hats, if Snatcher can exterminate every Boxtroll, despite the fact Snatcher has severe lactose intolerance.

-In actuality, the Boxtrolls are peaceful and emerge from underground at night to scavenge for discarded items with which to make useful inventions.
-A 10-year-old human boy named Eggs lives among them, cared for by a skittish Boxtroll named Fish.
-Eggs becomes worried about the disappearing Boxtrolls seized by Snatcher.
-One night after Lord Portley-Rind's daughter Winnie sees Eggs with Fish and another Boxtroll named Shoe, Snatcher captures Fish.
-Eggs sneaks to the surface to find Fish and emerges in an annual fair to commemorate the disappearance of the "Trubshaw Baby", the infant allegedly killed by Boxtrolls.
+In reality, the Boxtrolls are peaceful and emerge from underground at night to scavenge for discarded items.
+The Boxtrolls’ leader, Fish, cares for the baby, who he has named Eggs.
+As Eggs grows up, Snatcher captures several Boxtrolls, leaving him distraught.
+One night after Lord Portley-Rind's daughter, Winifred, sees Eggs with Fish and another Boxtroll named Shoe, Snatcher captures Fish.
+Eggs sneaks to the surface to rescue Fish.
+He emerges in an annual fair to commemorate his disappearance, where he discovers the city's inaccurate portrayal of the Boxtrolls.

-Disgusted by the town's inaccurate portrayal of the creatures, Eggs follows Winnie.
-After a brief exchange, he asks her for directions to Snatcher's headquarters, located at an abandoned factory, where Eggs rescues Fish.
-They are caught in the escape.
-Snatcher recognizes Eggs as the Trubshaw Baby and reveals that all the captured Boxtrolls are building him a machine.
-Winnie, who covertly followed Eggs, overhears this exchange.
-She then helps Fish and Eggs escape from Snatcher and they take shelter in the Boxtrolls' caves.
-Fish explains that Eggs' father was Herbert Trubshaw, a great inventor that never saw the boxtrolls as monsters but as fellow inventors.
-One night Snatcher tried to force him to build an exterminating machine but he refused.
-Snatcher tried to take Eggs from him, so Herbert gave him to the Boxtrolls to protect him.
-As the Boxtrolls escaped with Eggs, Snatcher allegedly murdered Herbert.
-Winnie agrees to help Eggs tell Portley-Rind the truth.
+He follows Winnie, and she directs him to Snatcher's headquarters, located at an abandoned factory.
+Eggs rescues Fish, in the process discovering all the captured Boxtrolls are alive and are being made to work on some sort of device, alongside a strange man hanging upside down, but they are caught while trying to escape.
+Snatcher recognizes Eggs as the baby and reveals that he is forcing the captured Boxtrolls to build him a machine.
+Winnie, who covertly followed Eggs, overhears this exchange, helps Fish and Eggs escape from Snatcher and takes shelter with them in the Boxtrolls' caves.

+Spurred on by Winnie for answers, Fish explains that Eggs' father was Herbert Trubshaw, a brilliant inventor who discovered that Boxtrolls were fellow inventors.
+Snatcher was an acquaintance of Herbert, but one night he asked the man to build something that could help him kill the Boxtrolls.
+However, knowing that the Boxtrolls were innocent, Herbert refused, so Snatcher threatened to take Eggs.
+During the struggle, Herbert gave Eggs to Fish to protect him before seemingly being killed by Snatcher.
+Winnie agrees to help Eggs tell her father the truth.